FrostSpades/ctf-writeups/utctf-2025/reveng/ostrich-algorithm.md

 # Ostrich Algorithm
 Created by: Anthony (@stuckin414141 on discord)
-Writeup by: Ethan Andrews (@frostspades on discord)
+Writeup by: Ethan Andrews (UofUsec)

 ## Description
 The worst algorithm, except for all the rest.